Get the most out of your library! From databases to ebooks

 Here are some other key resources for you to check out, organized by faculty:

 Faculty of Engineering and Computer Science (ENCS)

-“The library weds two of the essential needs that engineering students have: access to the information required to work on complex problems and the space to do this work as a collaborative team,” says Joshua Chalifour, digital services and engineering librarian.
+“The library weds two of the essential needs that engineering students have: access to the information required to work on complex problems and the space to do this work as a collaborative team,” says Joshua Chalifour, digital scholarship and engineering librarian.

 Engineering students in particular appreciate the new collaborative study spaces on the fifth floor of the Webster Library because of their proximity to engineering resources.